 The new update launched a year ago for Thrive Cart increased the personalization and flexibility the software offer.
 So, right now, for the ThriCart WordPress integration, you can use a frontend editor similar to Elementor to move things around quickly.
 They kept the old cart and added some new ones called.

 A modal cart will show your customers a shopping cart status with the items in their carts and the subtotal of those items.
 Furthermore, the ThriveCart Embedded Modal Cart adds a pop-up cart to your website, blog post, and even articles, and more.
 This ensures that your customers have the best buying experience.

 Embeddable Carts are one of the classic options and features in ThriveCart.
-Most users were complaining about before last year’s update.
-Generally, the embeddable page implies that you will need to take an HTML code and embedded on into your webpage.
-Furthermore, the new embeddable cart uses the new editor, which is flexible in any way possible and will let you in contract to the older version create a unique cart.
+However, most users were complaining about before last year’s update.
+Generally, the embeddable page implies that you will need to take an HTML code and embed it on your webpage.
+Furthermore, the new embeddable cart uses the new editor, which is flexible in any way possible and will let you, in contrast to the older version, create a unique cart.

 The two-step cast is easy and classic in terms of shopping carts.
 Thus, what it does is that it make the customers first fill out the contact information while showing the purchase information on the right.
 The second step has the payment information and essentially finalizes the purchase; therefore, we said it was a pretty straightforward shopping cart.

 Video Carts or Sales Cart